How to Use the Sanitize Value Feature

 Search for the JetForm block and add it to the page.

-After selecting the needed Form from the list and adjusting the form, click the “Publish/Update” button.
+After selecting the Form from the list and making any adjustments, click the “Publish/Update” button.

-Then, open the page you have just built and complete the field with data.
+Then open the page you just built and complete the field with data.

-Now we go to WordPress Dashboard > Posts, as here, in our case, the new posts will be displayed.
+Now we go to WordPress Dashboard > Posts, where, in our case, the new posts will be displayed.
 Then, we open the latest post to check the content.
-So now it is set to “[email protected].”
+So now it is set to “example@email.com”.

 Sanitize key

-This feature can be used for validating keys like post slugs or category names.
+This feature can be used to validate keys, such as post slugs or category names.
 It ensures that input data is safe to use in URLs or other contexts.

 Lowercase alphanumeric characters, dashes, and underscores are allowed.